gweintraub/gweintraub.github.io/_posts/2016-09-09-sponge-fractal.md

 image: /img/2016-09-09-sponge-fractal.gif
 ---

 I'm messing around with generative 3D models in Processing, by which I mean enjoying Dan Shiffman's YouTube channel.
 This cube sub-divides on <code>mousePressed()</code>, and it can go deeper than three levels, but that's not a bright idea on this computer.
-Code below the video.
+Code below the jump.

 **Menger Sponge Fractal**